smartcontractkit/solana-prediction-game/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Constraints & Assumptions
-- [@chainlink/solana-sdk[Chainlink-url] Provider ,`const provider = anchor.AnchorProvider.env()`, can only be called in node.js (backend) which constraints us from using it in vercel serverless functions or the frontend.
-This is done to prevent the exposure of our wallet private key to the browser.
-A (custom provider)[#chainlink-data-feeds] to allow us to load OCR feeds from chainlink
-- Lack of a dedicated server prevents us from using (sockets)[https://www.npmjs.com/package/socket.io] that would provide accurate price data on the frontend.
-We implemented (getLatestDataRound)[/api/feed/getLatestDataRound.js] that is called every few minutes causing timeouts and inaccurate price feed.
-- Lack of resources & tutorials from the Solana Web3.js community.
-This is a fairly new technology that has only pottential to grow in the future.
-- Solana Web3.js does not allow us to create our own programs without the use of rust hence limiting us from storing data on-chain.
-We store predictions and bets on MongoDB.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Additional considerations
 - Store data on-chain to ensure integrity and rigidity of bets and predictions.